About Canada's Free Trade Agreements

-The North American Free Trade Agreement (NAFTA) is the largest FTA to which Canada is a party, and several Foreign Trade Agreements in which Canada is a party:
+The Canada-United States-Mexico (CUSMA) agreement is the largest FTA to which Canada is a party, and is similar to several Free Trade Agreements to which Canada is a party:

-The Canada-European Comprehensive Economic and Trade Agreement (CETA), along with the Chile, Peru, Columbia and Korea FTAs are akin to the NAFTA and all contain provisions that grant temporary entry to 4 categories of business persons: business visitors, professionals, intra-company transferees, and traders and investors.
+The Canada-European Comprehensive Economic and Trade Agreement (CETA), along with the Chile, Peru, Columbia and Korea FTAs are akin to CUSMA and all contain provisions that grant temporary entry to 4 categories of business persons: business visitors, professionals, intra-company transferees, and traders and investors.

 Under the General Agreement on Trade in Services (GATS), professionals are authorized to enter under either as professionals or intra-company transferees.

 Entry requirements vary significantly from one category to another.
-However, the same LMIA exemption apply.
+However, the same LMIA exemption applies.

 - Canada-Chile FTA